sunaku/vim-shortcut/README.md

 For more real-life examples, [browse the files in this folder of my `vimrc`]( https://github.com/sunaku/.vim/tree/spacey/shortcut ).

-**Note:** If your shortcut's logic is too complex to be specified in a function call, you can house it in a separate function named by `shortcut#fun` instead:
+**Note:** If your shortcut's logic is too complex to be placed in a function call, you can put it in a separate function named according to `shortcut#fun`:

 ```vim
 call shortcut#map('<Space> a b c', 'Your Shortcut Name Here')